tkhquang/KCD2Tools/LootBeacon/README.md

 1. Press F4 (or your configured key) in-game
 2. All enabled lootable objects within your configured radius will be highlighted:
-   - Red beacons for pickable items
+   - Red beacons for pickable items and custom entities
    - Green beacons for human corpses
    - Blue beacons for animal carcasses
 3. The highlight effect lasts for your configured duration (5 seconds by default)